Headshot of Nathan Pugh

-Pugh is currently a freelance writer in the Washington, D.C. area, contributing to Theatrely, DC Theater Arts, Smithsonian Magazine, and 3Views on Theater.
+Pugh is currently a freelance writer in the Washington, D.C. area, contributing to DC Theater Arts, Smithsonian magazine, 1 Min Critic, Equity News magazine, Washington City Paper, 3Views on Theater, and Theatrely.

 For portfolios and contact information, see below: